9 Sunburn Remedies that Actually Work

-"Tea acts as a classic, old-fashioned poultice with known anti-inflammatory and antioxidant properties that helps the skin heal and feel better faster," Jessica Krant, MD, a dermatologist in New York City, told Real Simple.
-As such, you can brew chamomile tea, thoroughly chill it, then use the tea bags or a towel compress to apply it to your burn.
-Here are some other clever tricks for getting rid of the redness in a sunburn.
+“Black tea contains an ingredient called tannic acid, which helps to calm down skin irritation, soothing benefits and has the added benefit of maintaining skin’s pH,” explains Dr. Allawh.
+You can brew chamomile tea, thoroughly chill it, then use the tea bags or a towel compress to apply it to your burn.
+(Here are some other clever tricks for getting rid of the redness in a sunburn.)

 Take a baking soda bath

-By now you may be noticing a trend in these sunburn remedies, and it's that soaking is generally a great way to heal and moisturize your burn.
+You may be noticing a trend in these sunburn remedies: Soaking is often a great way to heal and moisturize your burn.
 One way to accomplish this is to take a baking soda bath.
-Baking soda might sound a bit too harsh for your skin, but it will actually do an excellent job of reducing itching and improving inflammation.
-Just pour a cup or two of the powder into a tepid bath, then soak until the water turns cold.

 Create a cucumber paste